scalawithcats/scala-with-cats/src/pages/adt-optimization/algebra.md

 We will use a technique known a regular expression derivatives, which provides an extremely simple way to match a regular expression against input with the correct semantics for union (which you may recall we didn't deal with in the previous chapter).
 As a starting point, let's define what a regular expression derivative is.

-The derivative of a regular expression, with respect to a character, is the remaining regular expression after matching the given character.
+The derivative of a regular expression, with respect to a character, is the regular expression that remains after matching that character.
 Let's say we have the regular expression that matches the string `"osprey"`.
 In our library this would be `Regexp("osprey")`.
 The derivative with respect to the character `o` is `Regexp("sprey")`.
+In other words it's the regular expression that is looking for the string `"sprey"`.
 The derivative with respect to the character `a` is the regular expression that matches nothing, which is written `Regexp.empty` in our library.
+To take a more complicated example, the derivative with respect to `c` of `Regexp("cats").repeat` is `Regexp("ats") ++ Regexp("cats").repeat`, because we're looking for the string `"ats"` followed by zero or more repeats of `"cats"`

 To determine if a regular expression matches some input, all we need to do is calculate successive derivatives with respect to the character in the input in the order they occur.
 If the resulting regular expression matches the empty string then we have a successful match.
 Otherwise it has failed to match.

-To implement this algorithm we'll need three things:
+To implement this algorithm we need three things:

-1. extend our library to explicitly represent the regular expression that matches the empty string;
+1. an explicit representation of the regular expression that matches the empty string;
-2. implement a method that tests if a regular expression matches the empty string; and
+2. method that tests if a regular expression matches the empty string; and
-3. implement a method that computes the derivative of a regular expression with respect to a given character.
+3. method that computes the derivative of a regular expression with respect to a given character.

-Let's go!

 Our starting point is the basic reified interpreter we developed in the previous chapter.
 This is the simplest code and therefore the easiest to work with.